 Carpentry

 Our Carpentry program encourages a commitment to excellence and a mastery of the craft.
-In 36 weeks, you’ll be able to jump-start your carpentry career and earn a return on your educational investment.
-Our small class sizes give you plenty of one-on-one time with your instructors, who are master carpenters.
+After graduating from this nine-month program, you’ll have developed the knowledge and skills needed to launch a successful career.
+Our small class sizes give you plenty of one-on-one time with your instructors, who are experienced carpenters.

 We offer rolling admissions and will accept applicants throughout the year.
 The program is extremely competitive and fills quickly, so you should apply as early as possible.
-Successful applicants are dependable, have basic math skills, and enjoy physically demanding work.
+Successful applicants are dependable, have basic math skills, and enjoy physically demanding work and working with others.

 - Students are admitted in September.